 Now that we’ve covered the “how” of walking your dog…

-Sure—this one’s pretty obvious, but Shelby Farms is an extremely popular spot for dogs and their families for a reason.
-With over 40 miles of trails and 4,500 acres, it’s every dog’s dream.
+Sure—this one’s pretty obvious, but Shelby Farms is an extremely popular spot for walkin’ the dog Memphis.
+With 40+ miles of trails and 4,500 acres, it’s every dog’s dream.

 “We normally start at gate 13 and wander the paths radiating from there,” said David Eizinger, who frequents the park with his dog Pepper, and the hospice foster dogs he and his wife Deb care for.
 “Every one of our hospice dogs has been there with us.
 I love that gem.”